yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 Now game is initialized with a player object and a reference is saved in a @player instance variable.
 Whenever we want to know the name, we just send a name message to the saved reference of the player object.

-Now the only dependency to player is just the name of the message game needs to send it.
+The only dependency to player is the knowledge of the name of the message that game needs to send it.
 This relationship is classified as a **Connascence of Name** and is the weakest type of dependency.
 As a result, game is now loosely coupled to player.
-This type of dependency is also called a dependency on **Abstraction**, in that game only cares if the object has a public interface which responds to name.
-This falls in line with the advice given in Sandi's Book, in that an object should depend on an abstraction rather than something concrete.
+This type of dependency is also called a dependency on **Abstraction**, in that game only cares if an object has a public interface which responds to name.
+This falls in line with the advice given in Sandi's Book, where she advises that an object should depend on an abstraction rather than something concrete.

-Although this is just a single refactoring pattern, you can view some more in the talk by [Jim Weirich].
+Although this is just a single refactoring pattern, there are more pointed out in the talk by [Jim Weirich].

 # Direction of Dependencies